rodrimati1992/abi_stable_crates/readme.md

 mod implementation {

-// For the case where this is copied to a single crate.
-// use super::{interface_crate};

 use std::fmt::{self,Display};

+// Comment this out if this is on its own crate use super::{interface_crate};

 use interface_crate::{
     BoxedInterface,